zopencommunity/gitport/README.md

 ```
 This will tag all `*.png` files as binary.

+### Untagged files
+Git on z/OS does not currently support adding `untagged` files.
+Files need to be tagged before
+they can be added.

 ### Multiple encodings
 You can specify multiple working-tree-encoding attributes, where the later attributes overrides the initial attributes in case of an overlap.
 ```